 The plans for each development can be viewing on the Croydon Planning Application portal.
 The plans for the current developments can also be viewed here:

-the date and time of the non-compliant action (and ideally photos attached as well)
+- the date and time of the non-compliant action (and ideally photos attached as well)

-your own name and address
+- your own name and address

-ideally the planning application number of the development
+- ideally the planning application number of the development

-the section of CLP which is not being adhered to
+- the section of CLP which is not being adhered to

-also copy WURA so that the number of issues being raised can be collated.
+Please also copy WURA so that the number of issues being raised can be collated.
 Feel free to also copy other parties such as Heather Cheesborough and Nicola Townsend as well as our councillors.

 Note that if an infringement is repeated you are within your rights to submit a complaint each day the non-compliance takes place.

 For future reference, WURA will obtain the equivalent documentation for any new developments as they prepare to start and will make it available to members.